The Dark and the Windows “Remote/Local” Wipe

 All data, apps and settings will be removed

-So we made sure we didn’t select anything, let me show what happened!
-I will show you what happens and of course, the differences when you perform a remote wipe on Windows 10 and Windows 11.
+We made sure we didn’t select anything, so let me show you what happened!
+I will also show you the differences between performing a remote wipe on Windows 10 and Windows 11.

 2. Remote Wiping Windows 10 21H1

 When performing a remote wipe from Intune on a Windows 10 21H1 device and we don’t select the retain data option, your device will be reinstalled and “wiped” as expected.
-After taking a look at what’s left on the hard disk we will notice it is no longer encrypted with Bitlocker.
+After looking at what’s left on the hard disk we will notice it is no longer encrypted with Bitlocker.
 Also, we could notice a Windows.old folder in the root.
-Luckily this folder is very empty when performing a remote wipe from Intune on a Windows 10 Device!
+Luckily, this folder is very empty after performing a remote wipe from Intune on a Windows 10 device!

 Looking at the picture above, that is what you expect to happen when performing a remote WIPE!